 I’ve been going through TED withdrawal.
-I remedied that this morning by making time for the things that make me think further, and TED Talks certainly do that.
+I remedied that this morning by making time for the things that make me think further.
+TED Talks certainly do that.

 NOTE: If you click on the link below to watch the TED Talk yourself, don’t forget to enable the captions in the language of your choice.
-Do this by resting your cursor on the screen, causing the gray bar to appear to the right of the pause symbol, in order to turn the captioning on.
-You can also read the transcript of the video by clicking on the red-lettered “Show transcript” button located below the righthand side of the video screen.
+Do this by resting your cursor on the screen.
+The gray bar appears to the right of the pause symbol, with captioning menu.
+You can also read the transcript of the video by clicking on the red-lettered, “Show transcript” button.
+This is located below the right hand side of the video screen.

-This morning’s Talk, entitled “What fear can teach us”, by author Karen Thompson Walker, began with a story that took place in 1819, about twenty American sailors who became shipwrecked after their whaling vessel was struck by a sperm whale and sank.
-The twenty sought refuge in three small whaleboats and began weighing their options, making and delaying decisions based on their fears.
+This morning’s Talk, entitled “What fear can teach us”, by author Karen Thompson Walker, began with a story that took place in 1819.
+It was about twenty American sailors who became shipwrecked after their whaling vessel was struck by a sperm whale and sank.
+The twenty sought refuge in three small whaleboats.
+They began weighing their options, making and delaying decisions based on their fears.

-You’ll have to watch the TED Talk for yourself to see how the story turns out, but you can well imagine if you’ve read “Moby Dick”, as this story was later used by Herman Melville as research for his book.
+You’ll have to watch the TED Talk for yourself to see how the story turns out.
+You can well imagine if you’ve read “Moby Dick”, as this story was later used by Herman Melville as research for his book.
 Mr. Melville speculated, had these men made an immediate decision to steer straight for Tahiti, the closest land mass, instead of letting their dread decide their fate, they might well have avoided their sufferings.

 “We all know what it’s like to be afraid.
 We know how fear feels, but I’m not sure we spend enough time thinking about what our fears mean.